Major in STEM Education

 Merrimack College’s cutting-edge interdisciplinary STEM education major not only prepares you to teach the next generation of innovators but also provides the specialized training necessary to earn your state STEM teaching license.

-As a result of a unique partnership between the schools of Education and Social Policy and Science and Engineering, the STEM education major is only open to education majors as a double major towards licensure in early childhood education, elementary education, and/or moderate disabilities.
+As a result of a unique partnership between the Winston Schools of Education and Social Policy and the School of Engineering and Computational Sciences, the STEM education major is only open to education majors as a double major towards licensure in early childhood education, elementary education, and/or moderate disabilities.

 Merrimack is a proud co-sponsor of the Northeast STEM network.